 *McClure, Alexander D., The First Amendment: A Masterpiece of Satan (Edmonton, AB, Canada: Still Waters Revival Books).

-See also: The sovereignty of god, The doctrine of man (human nature, total depravity), Epistemology of theology, the theory of knowledge, Absolute truth and relativism, The mediatorial reign of christ and the crown rights of christ, Church and state, Hypocrisy, The religion of secular humanism: man as god, human autonomy, Liberalism and neo-liberalism, Politics Ethics, computer ethics, cyberethics, A theological interpretation of american history, Toleration, liberty of conscience, pluralism, "religious freedom," and neutrality, The government role of punishing wrongdoers, Secret societies, ungodly alliances, voluntary associations, Treason and impeachment, True republicanism, Servant leadership, Selection of covenant heads for positions of leadership, Bible magistracy turns back the wrath of god, The Courts, the Law Base, and the Judicial System, The doctrine of the lesser magistrates, and so forth, and so on.
+See also: The sovereignty of god, The doctrine of man (human nature, total depravity), Epistemology of theology, the theory of knowledge, Absolute truth and relativism, The mediatorial reign of christ and the crown rights of christ, Church and state, Hypocrisy, The religion of secular humanism: man as god, human autonomy, Liberalism and neo-liberalism, Politics Ethics, computer ethics, cyberethics, Sex ethics, sex education, A theological interpretation of american history, Toleration, liberty of conscience, pluralism, "religious freedom," and neutrality, The government role of punishing wrongdoers, Secret societies, ungodly alliances, voluntary associations, Treason and impeachment, True republicanism, Servant leadership, Selection of covenant heads for positions of leadership, Bible magistracy turns back the wrath of god, The Courts, the Law Base, and the Judicial System, The doctrine of the lesser magistrates, and so forth, and so on.

 The Scottish Covenanting Struggle, Alexander Craighead, and the Mecklenburg Declaration